How long is “A Christmas Carol”?

 Where do I purchase advance tickets?

-Advance tickets may be purchased November 1 through 30, at three ticket locations:
+Advance tickets may be purchased November 1 through 30, and will be available at multiple ticket locations around Fort Smith and Van Buren, as well as online.

 Can I get a group ticket rate?